hitokiri-mata/katacoda-courses/kubernetes-containers/go/step5-ms-container.md

 `curl -X "DELETE" http://localhost:8080/ideas/v1/2 | jq .`{{execute T2}}

-So you see the microservice application works and is ready for containerization.
+So you see that the microservice application works and is ready for containerization.
 Stop the server by returning to the first Terminal tab and use this `clear`{{execute interrupt T1}} to break out of the watch or press <kbd>Ctrl</kbd>+<kbd>C</kbd>.

 ## Container

-This application is placed into a container just as we did with the previous example with the _Basic_ application using a multi-stage Dockerfile.
+This application is placed into a container just as we did in the previous example with the _Basic_ application using a multi-stage Dockerfile.

 `docker build -t restafarian-gin:0.0.1 .`{{execute T1}}